 - 1/2 teaspoon ground nutmeg

 - 1 teaspoon salt

 - 1/2 teaspoon black pepper

-- Top with shredded cheese and bake at 350°F for 45 – 60 minutes, until a knife easily pierces the potatoes.
-Top with chopped chives while warm.
+- Cover with foil and bake at 350°F / 180°C for 50 – 60 minutes, or until a knife easily pierces the potatoes.

 - You will need a 2 1/2 qt or 2.5 L casserole dish.
 The exact amount of ingredients fit perfectly inside without it bubbling over.

 Hello!
 All photos and content are copyright protected.
-Please do not use my photos without prior written permission.
-If you wish to republish this recipe, please rewrite in your own words and link back to this post on Pook’s Pantry.
+Please do not use my photos or recipe (other than for personal use) without prior written permission.
 Thank you!